 Multiple Risk Introduction

 Participating in risk taking behaviours is natural and essential for child and youth development.
-For most, this will be low risk, but for a small number of young people, adolescence can cause harm and impact wellbeing.
+For most, this will be low risk, but for a small number of young people, risk taking behaviour in adolescence can cause harm and impact wellbeing.

 Risk behaviours are usually considered individually.
 It is widely recognised that behaviours often interact and develop as a response to life circumstances.
 Read more here.

 Many risk behaviours tend to cluster together, particularly in young people from the most socio-economically deprived backgrounds.
-Those young people engaged in multiple risk behaviours are therefore impacted by greater inequalities in health and wellbeing and this poses increasing concern for those who are more vulnerable.
+Those young people engaged in multiple risk behaviours are therefore impacted by greater inequalities in health and wellbeing.

 Several factors have been identified that can protect children and young people or, alternatively, can put them at risk during this stage.
 These factors relate to different personal and environmental factors, for example; personal assets, the community, school, family, peer groups and individual characteristics.

 Early initiation of risky behaviours, such as smoking or alcohol use, is linked with other risk-taking behaviours in later teenage years, such as sexual risk taking and binge drinking.
 Traditional risk behaviours, such as drinking alcohol or taking drugs, are being complicated by other harmful behaviours, for example self-harm, online gambling, sexting, and increased use of social media and handheld devices.
-This poses increasing concern for those who are more vulnerable.
+This poses an increased concern for young people with additional vulnerabilities.

 Multiple Risk Health and Wellbeing Information